-Construction-related traffic associated with the passing tracks under Alternative B could lead to increased response time and delay of emergency vehicles from congestion and changes in local vehicle circulation resulting from the modifications to/replacement of nine existing grade separations in Belmont, San Carlos, and Redwood City in an area along El Camino Real with high levels of traffic and congestion.
+Construction-related traffic associated with the passing tracks under Alternative B could lead to increased response time and delay of emergency vehicles from congestion and changes in local vehicle circulation resulting from the modifications to or replacement of nine existing grade separations in Belmont, San Carlos, and Redwood City in an area along El Camino Real with high levels of traffic and congestion.
 The Authority has incorporated IAMFs into the project design to avoid and minimize project impacts.
-A construction safety transportation plan (SS-IAMF#1 and SS-IAMF#2) would be developed to maintain traffic flow, especially during peak travel periods.
-The Authority's contractor would also implement SS-MM#1 for Alternative B, which would require additional construction traffic management for the passing track area, including the staggering of temporary closures of adjacent at-grade underpasses.
-This mitigation measure would reduce but not avoid temporary impacts on emergency response times during construction of the passing track through the communities of San Mateo, Belmont, San Carlos, and Redwood City.
+A construction safety transportation plan (SS-IAMF#1 and SS-IAMF#2) will be developed to maintain traffic flow, especially during peak travel periods.
+The Authority's contractor will also implement SS-MM#1 for Alternative B, which will require additional construction traffic management for the passing track area, including the staggering of temporary closures of adjacent at-grade underpasses.
+This mitigation measure will reduce but not avoid temporary impacts on emergency response times during construction of the passing track through the communities of San Mateo, Belmont, San Carlos, and Redwood City.
 These effects would be experienced by both low-income and minority populations and non-low-income and non-minority populations.
 Low-income populations in San Mateo (18.5 percent) and minority populations and low-income populations in Redwood City (65.4 percent minority and 38.1 percent low-income) exceed the reference community, while minority populations and low-income populations in Belmont and San Carlos do not exceed the reference community.
-Therefore, the adverse effects on emergency response times from construction of the passing track would not be disproportionately borne by minority populations and low-income populations.
+Construction traffic would be distributed along the passing track segments between San Mateo and Redwood City and thus would have similar magnitude of effects in both low-income and minority populations and non-low-income and non-minority populations.
+The temporary disruption of the underpasses during extension or replacement of railroad overcrossing would occur in San Mateo (25th Avenue, 28th Avenue, 31st Avenue, and 42nd Avenue), Belmont (Ralston Avenue and Harbor Boulevard) and San Carlos (Holly Street, Brittan Avenue, and Howard Avenue), so would not disproportionately occur in environmental justice communities.
+Therefore, the adverse effects on emergency response times from construction of the passing track would not have a disproportionately high and adverse effect on minority populations or low-income populations.